PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/argyris_frame_modal_tut.md

 F = CB.distribloads(lfemm, geom0, dchi, fi, 3);
 ````

 Solve for the displacement under the static load.
+This convenience function
+solves the system by extracting the partitions based on the number of free
+degrees of freedom.

 ````julia
 solve_blocked!(dchi, K, F)